se-for-sci/se-for-sci.github.io/content/week6/git.md

 ## Using GitHub as origin repository

 Note that repository ```mywork``` does not have any ```origin``` repository.
 Usually, true origin repository are located on a remote server, most of the time publicly available pages like GitHub or BitBucket.
 Let's first create a new project.
-Go to the web page ```https://github.com``` and make sure you are properly logged in.
+Go to the [GitHub web page](https://github.com) and make sure you are properly logged in.
 The press the button with a ```+``` sign.
 Choose ```New repository```.
 Only specify the name.
 I suggest you use ```se_git```.
 Leave all other fields empty.